harishpakala/DigitalTwinFrameWork/README.md

-# PythonAASxServer
+# DigitalTwinFramework

 ## Dependencies

 This repository hosts the source code for Python AASx Server,

 :one: The  code is written in Python 3.9 <br />
-:two: All the Python dependencies are specified in the [requirements.txt](https://github.com/harishpakala/PythonAASxServer/blob/master/requirements.txt) <br />
+:two: All the Python dependencies are specified in the [requirements.txt](https://github.com/harishpakala/DigitalTwinFramework/blob/master/requirements.txt) <br />
 :three: The LIA OVGU development uses eclipse editor, accordingly eclipse related project files are provided in the repository.

 ### Installing Dependencies